kdw2060/bose-soundtouch-alt-interface/README.md

 Learn more about the Bose Soundtouch API @ https://developer.bose.com/soundtouch-control-api/apis

-I built the lay-out with Bulma css framework: https://bulma.io/
+I built the interface with Bulma css framework: https://bulma.io/

 This nice package made it easy to discover the speakers on the local network: https://github.com/watson/bonjour